This Is What “Never Settle for Mediocrity” Gets Wrong

 People shouldn’t:

-- Abandon growth entirely
+- Give up on growth entirely

-- Remain stuck indefinitely
+- Stay stuck forever

 - Ignore their potential